webstorage119/Build-You-Own-Dataset-TensorFlow-Input-Pipeline/README.md

 Feed your own image data to a pre-trained network by tensorflow with Queue or TFRecords

 ## This project demonstrates:
-*How to use a tensorflow queue to build your input pipeline *How to turn your own image/label to tfrecord format and read the images/labels from the tfrecord file *How to feed the images/labels to your own neural network.
+*How to use a tensorflow queue to build your input pipeline.
+*How to turn your own image/label to tfrecord format and read the images/labels from the tfrecord file.
+*How to feed the images/labels to your own neural network.

 ## Dependency